RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 A `function_version` block supports the following:

 - `sid` - The SID of the function version
 - `account_sid` - The Account SID of the function version is deployed into
 - `service_sid` - The Service SID of the function version is deployed into
 - `function_sid` - The Service SID of the function version is managed under
 - `date_created` - The date in RFC3339 format that the function version was created
 - `path` - The request uri path
 - `visibility` - The visibility of the function

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `create` - (Defaults to 10 minutes) Used when creating the build
+- `read` - (Defaults to 5 minutes) Used when retrieving the build
+- `delete` - (Defaults to 10 minutes) Used when deleting the build

+!> When polling is enabled, each request is constrained by the read timeout defined above